sewenew/redis-plus-plus/README.md

 cd ..
 ```

 If hiredis is installed at non-default location, you should use `CMAKE_PREFIX_PATH` to specify the installation path of *hiredis*.
-Also you can use `CMAKE_INSTALL_PREFIX` to install *redis-plus-plus* at non-default location.
+By default, *redis-plus-plus* is installed at */usr/local*.
+However, you can use `CMAKE_INSTALL_PREFIX` to install *redis-plus-plus* at non-default location.

 ```
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=/path/to/hiredis -DCMAKE_INSTALL_PREFIX=/path/to/install/redis-plus-plus ..